The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Arun Sudhaman

 Ogilvy PR’s regional footprint, the largest of any international firm in the region, has often been dominated by its strength in Greater China.
 But that should not detract from a Southeast Asian operation that has stepped up its cohesion under regional CEO Emily Poon, who is based in Singapore.
-There is a particular focus on influence-led integrated campaigns, combining Ogilvy’s traditional strengths in consumer, corporate, technology and healthcare with its industry-leading capabilities in terms of social media, content marketing, AI influence, data/analytics and behavioural science.
+There is a particular focus on influence-led integrated campaigns, combining Ogilvy’s traditional strengths in consumer, corporate, technology and healthcare with its centers of excellence for content and influence also operating from the sub-region.

-There are 350 employees across six markets in Southeast Asia: Singapore, Malaysia, Indonesia, Thailand, the Philippines and Vietnam.
+There are approximately 350 employees across seven markets in Southeast Asia: Singapore, Malaysia, Indonesia, Thailand, the Philippines, Vietnam and Myanmar.

-Poon oversees Singapore and Asia-Pacific, supported by regional growth champion Michelle Ang, culture ambassador and Philippines lead Leah Huang, AI innovations/influence and Vietnam lead DieuCam Nguyen, and PR practice/Islamic marketing lead in Singapore Q Akashah.
-Andrew Thomas also remains in place as a senior advisor to the firm, after previously leading its regional operation.
+Poon’s Southeast Asia leadership team includes Q Akashah, elevated this year to Singapore/Malaysia market lead; Malaysia and Indonesia growth champion Michelle Ang; culture ambassador and Philippines lead Leah Huang; AI/creator and Vietnam lead DieuCam Nguyen, and senior advisors Andrew Thomas and Pamela Phua.
 Ogilvy’s leadership reflects its belief in Asians overseeing its operations, and most are women, reflecting a workforce that is 55% female, with the 30-for-30 Asia effort challenging female talent to reach their full potential.
-There is extensive investment in training and development, including the pioneering Pacesetters programme for next generation leaders, along with a wide-ranging regional wellness initiative that has noticeably softened some of the harder edges involved in a network as big as Ogilvy.
+New research from the firm’s Philippines office is driving a broader inclusion focus, including a region-wide Inclusion Empowerment Committee, and there is Ogilvy’s usual extensive investment in training and development, including the pioneering Pacesetters programme for next generation leaders, along with a wide-ranging regional wellness initiative that has noticeably softened some of the harder edges involved in a network as big as Ogilvy.

 — Arun Sudhaman